AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/navigation-routing.md

     `AemPageDataResolver`, provided by the AEM SPA Editor JS SDK, is a custom [Angular Router Resolver](https://angular.io/api/router/Resolve) used to transform the route URL, which is the path in AEM including the.html extension, to the resource path in AEM, which is the page path less the extension.

     For example, the `AemPageDataResolver` transforms a route's URL of `content/wknd-spa-angular/us/en/home.html` into a path of `/content/wknd-spa-angular/us/en/home`.
-This is used to resolve page's content based on the path in the JSON Model API.
+This is used to resolve page's content based on the path in the JSON model API.

     `AemPageRouteReuseStrategy`, provided by the AEM SPA Editor JS SDK, is a custom [RouteReuseStrategy](https://angular.io/api/router/RouteReuseStrategy) that prevents reuse of the `PageComponent` across routes.
 Otherwise content from page "A" might show up when navigating to page "B".